 This Mediterranean Beef Stew with would be suitable for most low-carb and low-glycemic diets, including any phase of the original South Beach Diet.
 See notes in the recipe to make this even lower in carbs for Keto.

 Find More Recipes Like This One:

-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use Slow Cooker Recipes to find more recipes like this one.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
-Click here for Slow Cooker / Pressure Cooker Recipes on my other site!.

 This recipe was posted in 2007, and I’ve made it quite a few times since then!
 The recipe was last updated with more information in 2021